ch2isk4kos/frontend-masters-algo-course/00-basics/big-o-notation.md

 - the GC pressure

 These are not _free_ trade-offs.</br>
-You can't trade time for memory because it takes time to make memory.
+You can't trade time for memory because it takes time to create memory.

 **NOTE**</br>
 Languages like _Go_ or _JavaScript_ cost more because memory can be kept around,</br>